 In June 2022, the GASB issued Statement No. 100, Accounting Changes and Error Corrections.
 The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 The requirements of this Statement are effective for the Commission's fiscal year ended June 30, 2024.
-Management has not determined what impact, if any, this Statement will have on its financial statements.
+Management has evaluated the applicability of this Statement and has determined it has no material impact on its financial statements for the year ending June 30, 2024, as the Commission had no error corrections or restatements to present.